-Under the direction of Richmond City Council, the overall mandate of the Transportation Division is to provide the most efficient, effective and safe service to enhance the mobility of people and goods in Richmond.
+Under the direction of Richmond City Council, the overall mandate of the Transportation Department is to provide the most efficient, effective and safe service to enhance the mobility of people and goods in Richmond.

 Our community making sustainable transportation choices.

 To provide a safe and effective travel environment for a liveable community.